luanrivello/bash-recursive-cd-script/README.md

 # bash recursive cd script
-Script to recursively cd to the first folder when if there is only one folder inside
+Script to recursively cd to a folder when if there is only one folder inside